Brian-Magnuson/nico/docs/design/overview.md

 Such casts must always be explicit; there are no implicit numeric casts.

 The following rules apply:
-- Character types, for the purposes of casting, are treated as `u32` types.
-- When casting to a boolean, the value becomes true if the original value is non-zero, and false if the original value is zero.
+- Any integer to signed integer:
-- When casting from a floating-point type to an integer type, the value is truncated toward zero.
+  - If the expression type is wider than the target type, the value is truncated toward zero to fit the target type.
-- When casting from a wide type to a narrower type, the higher bits are discarded to fit the narrower type.
+  - If the expression type is narrower than the target type, the value is sign-extended to fit the target type.
+- Any integer to unsigned integer:
+  - If the expression type is wider than the target type, the value is truncated toward zero to fit the target type.
-- When casting from a narrower type to a wider type, the value is sign-extended for signed types and zero-extended for unsigned types.
+  - If the expression type is narrower than the target type, the value is zero-extended to fit the target type.
+- Any integer to floating-point:
+  - The integer value is converted to the nearest representable floating-point value.
+- Floating-point to any integer:
+  - The FP value is clamped (runtime check) to the range of the target integer type and any fractional part is truncated toward zero.
+    - If the FP value is `NaN`, the result is `0`.
+- Floating-point to floating-point:
-- When casting from a floating-point type to another floating-point type, the value is rounded to the nearest representable value in the target type.
+  - The FP value is rounded to the nearest representable value in the target type.
+- Any number to boolean:
+  - The value becomes true if the original value is non-zero, and false if the original value is zero.
+- Boolean to any number:
+  - The value becomes `1` for true and `0` for false.

+The `char` data type is not a numeric type.
+However, it may be cast to any numeric type and vice versa.
+In such cases, the `char` type follows the same rules as if it were a `u32` type.

+These rules are designed such that the result is always well-defined.
+That is, the program will not panic or produce undefined behavior in the event of overflow, underflow, truncation, clamping, or loss of precision.
-There are no checks for overflow, underflow, truncation, or loss of precision when performing numeric casts.
-It is the programmer's responsibility to ensure the cast is valid.
+It is the programmer's responsibility to ensure the cast behaves as intended.

 **Nullptr casts**